Dersu-git/Dersu-git.github.io/_posts/2020-06-10-How-to-set-up-a-Github-Blog.md

 BTW, it is also Ok to do "4.
 Personalization" before synchronization, but I was eager to see what will happen.

-Later one can new a Github blog this way: write a markdown file, save it following the naming rule, for example: 2020-06-10-how-to-set-up-a-github-blog.md, copy it to _posts folder and "synchronize" with a specific message in place of "Copy a basic repo".
+Later one can new a Github blog this way: write a markdown file locally, save it following the naming rule, for example: 2020-06-10-how-to-set-up-a-github-blog.md, copy it to _posts folder and "synchronize" with a specific message in place of "Copy a basic repo".

+(The message means what kind of modification is done, it is a visual hint in Github version management, so let it be real for further benefit.)

 Acknowledgement: @DWJWendy shared the experience in [a blog](https://www.jianshu.com/p/d7c6e59931f0) which inspired me a lot, and the blog also links to more themes: [Themes](https://hexo.io/themes/), [Jekyll Themes](http://jekyllthemes.org).